Gateway Regional High School (Massachusetts): History

-Academics

-Gateway has a history of pursuing the same high standards as New England's elite prep schools while still maintaining the egalitarian principles of a public school.
-Academically, the school regularly outperforms other public schools in Western Massachusetts, particularly as measured by the yearly MCAS assessment required of all Massachusetts public schools.

 Extracurricular activities

 Model United Nations

 Founded in the Fall of 2013, Gateway Regional High School-Model United Nations (GRHS—MUN) is advised by History Department teacher Nicholas Vooys.
 The club attends several Model UN conferences each year, including Boston College's EagleMUNC.

 The club's constitution, ratified on November 6, 2013, was amended on June 4, 2014.
 This revision was significant as it included an overhaul of the club's executive structure and powers.

 The Model United Nations club hosts two MUN conferences each year. noviceMUN, which is intended for beginner delegates, is held each Fall and GRMUNC, which is the club's flagship conference, is held each spring. noviceMUN, followed by GRMUNC, was the first Model UN conference in Western Massachusetts to be hosted by a high school.

 As Schools Match Wits

 The As Schools Match Wits team (ASMW) practices trivia questions after school in preparation for competition in As Schools Match Wits, a high school quiz show that airs on WGBY.